SamuelCrouse/NeuroHab-Docs/README.md

       libraries/NeuroHab_lib/NeuroHab_Control.h at the line
       float lickTime = (85 * 1.0) - PULSE_SEPAR_DELAY_MS;	// How long the lickport valve is open before closing.
 Pulse delay to account for pulse time while valve is open.

-#### PULSE_SEPAR_DELAY_MS should not be removed as that delay is added during logging and removing it here will actually inflate the time is open.
+#### PULSE_SEPAR_DELAY_MS should not be removed as that delay is added during logging and removing it here will actually inflate the time the valves are open.
 Similarly, the minimum time a valve may be open is the PULSE_SEPAR_DELAY_MS which by default is 60ms.
-Which also caps the logging at ~16HZ.
-I do not recommend changing PULSE_SEPAR_DELAY_MS so do so at your own discretion.<br>
+This also caps the logging at ~16HZ.
+I do not recommend changing PULSE_SEPAR_DELAY_MS at reducing times may cause events to be missed.<br>
 <br>